 As a guide, if their issues with gambling are less severe, self-help strategies and peer-to-peer support may work for them.
 For more serious problems, specialist gambling counselling is more effective.

 Self-help works best when people work through self-help books and tools that include tried-and-tested strategies.
 You’ll find lots of self-help resources on this website, plus videos on the GambleAware NSW Facebook page and YouTube.

 If they want to try and limit their gambling rather than quit entirely, they can set gambling budgets and measure how much they spend.
-Stay on track is a great iPhone app that can help them keep tabs.

 There’s also the 100 Day Challenge – a free online tool for anyone who wants to change their relationship with gambling.
 It’s a flexible program that offers 100 activities to help people resist the urge to gamble and focus their energy on other aspects of life.
 They can set their own goals and track progress daily.
 They can also check in with other challengers via the community forum.